Membership and Account Agreement

 28. Termination of Account

-We may terminate your account at any time without notice to you or may require you to close your account and apply for a new account if: (1) there is a change in owners or authorized signers; (2) there has been a forgery or fraud reported or committed involving your account; (3) there is a dispute as to the ownership of the account or of the funds in the account; (4) any checks or drafts are lost or stolen; (5) there are excessive returned unpaid items not covered by an overdraft protection plan; (6) there has been any misrepresentation or any other abuse of any of your accounts; or (7) we reasonably deem it necessary to prevent a loss to us.
+We may terminate your account at any time without notice to you or may require you to close your account and apply for a new account if, for example: (1) there is a change in owners or authorized signers; (2) there has been a forgery or fraud reported or committed involving your account; (3) there is a dispute as to the ownership of the account or of the funds in the account; (4) any checks or drafts are lost or stolen; (5) there are excessive returned unpaid items not covered by an overdraft protection plan; (6) there has been any misrepresentation or any other abuse of any of your accounts; or (7) we reasonably deem it necessary to prevent a loss to us; or (8) as otherwise permitted by law.
 You may terminate an individual account by giving written notice.
 We reserve the right to require the consent of all owners to terminate a joint account.
 We are not responsible for payment of any check, draft, withdrawal, transaction, or other item after your account is terminated; however, if we pay an item after termination, you agree to reimburse us.

-You may terminate your membership by giving us written notice or by withdrawing your minimum required membership share(s), if any, and closing all your accounts.
-You may be denied services for causing a loss to the Credit Union, or you may be expelled for any reason as allowed by applicable law.
+You may terminate your membership by giving us written notice or by withdrawing your minimum required membership share, if any, and closing all your accounts.
+You may be expelled from membership for any reason allowed by applicable law.
+We may restrict account access and services without notice to you when your account is being misused; you have demonstrated conduct which is abusive in nature; as outlined in any policy we have adopted regarding restricting services; or as otherwise permitted by law.

 30. Death of Account Owner

-We may continue to honor all transfer orders, withdrawals, deposits, and other transactions on an account until we know of a member’s death.
-Once we know of a member’s death, we may pay checks or drafts or honor other payments or transfer orders authorized by the deceased member for a period of ten (10) days after that date unless we receive instructions from any person claiming an interest in the account to stop payment on the checks, drafts, or other items.
-We may require anyone claiming a deceased owner’s account funds to indemnify us for any losses resulting from our honoring that claim.
+We may honor all transfer orders, withdrawals, deposits, and other transactions on an account until we know of a member’s death. we may continue to pay checks or drafts or honor other payments or transfer orders authorized by the deceased member for a period of ten days after the member's death unless we receive instructions for any person claiming an interest in the account to stop payment on the checks, drafts, or other items.
+We may require anyone claiming a deceased owner's account funds to indemnify us for any losses resulting from our honoring that claim.
 This Agreement will be binding upon any heirs or legal representatives of any account owner.

 31. Unlawful Internet Gambling and Other Illegal Activities